artheus/swaggable/README.md

 You will never write `object` as the type of a parameter in Swaggable.
 You rather use the name of an other component as the type identifier for the parameter.
 E.g: `MyComponent parameterName`

+## Annotations

+When is comes to indexed fields (eg. searchables) and string formats I decided to go with simple annotations.
+There are several examples of this in `example/employers`.
+See the examples below, or the example model source for syntax.

+The available annotations are:
+* __required__ - flags a parameter as required
+* __indexed__ - indexed field, which will be used for referring to a persisted component instance through the final API
+* __format.*__ - the string formats specified in Swagger documentation

 ## Base components